Integrate with AWS S3 to perform automated content classification on your data buckets

 - Paste the Access Key ID and Secret Access Key into the designated fields

-If you would like to add more buckets, click the "+ Create Instance" link at the bottom and type in another bucket name.
+If you would like to add more buckets or more regexes, click the "+ Create Instance" link at the bottom and type in another bucket name or a regex.
 You can reuse the same Key secret & ID.

 Supported File Types